 The gas level on your test result will determine how severe your overgrowth is, and how long it will take for eradication.
 It will also dictate the type of treatment required.
 Methane-producing SIBO and hydrogen-producing SIBO both respond to different treatment strategies.

 As mentioned, antibiotics are a treatment option and should be discussed with your doctor.
 Antimicrobial herbs are very effective for SIBO, but require a longer treatment period than antibiotics.
 Choosing the right antimicrobial herbs for the specific type of SIBO you have is very important.

-Other aspects that need to be considered are dietary intervention, correcting bile acid function, reintroducing beneficial bacteria into the system, reigniting the migrating motor complex, getting the bowels moving regularly, alkalizing the system during eradication, introducing prebiotics to feed beneficial bacteria, and healing and conditioning the gut.
+Other aspects that need to be considered are dietary intervention, correcting bile acid function, reintroducing beneficial bacteria into the system, reigniting the migrating motor complex, getting the bowels moving regularly, alkalising the system during eradication, introducing prebiotics to feed beneficial bacteria, and healing and conditioning the gut.

 If you have symptoms that may indicate SIBO, a good first step is to do the SIBO Quiz.
 I generally find scores over 80 correlate with SIBO, but should be followed up with testing to confirm.
 This can be done in the privacy of your own home via breathe testing.